0

 Summary

-Colorado Revised Statute 39-30.5-106 gives any county, municipality, or special district the power to exempt from its levy and collection of property tax up to 100 percent for the property tax year commencing on January 1, 2021.
+Colorado Revised Statute 39-30.5-106 (PDF) gives any county, municipality, or special district the power to exempt from its levy and collection of property tax up to 100 percent for the property tax year commencing on January 1, 2021.

 Overview